 Similarly, studies have shown that cilantro and coriander (cilantro refers to the leaves and stem of the coriander plant, while coriander refers to the seeds) also have significant anti-inflammatory benefits thanks to their many antioxidants.
 The anti-inflammatory compounds have been linked to helping to prevent cancer, boost your immune system, and boost brain health.

 You can try a number of cooking techniques when making your ideal batata harra dish.
 You can double fry your potatoes, which will ensure a super crisp texture, and is the traditional Lebanese preparation style.
-If you’re looking to cut down on the amount of oil, you could also boil then fry your batata harra.
+If you’re looking to cut down on the amount of oil, you could also boil (here's a guide to know how long to boil potatoes depending on the type) then fry your batata harra.
 And finally, you can air fry or roast your potatoes at a high temperature.
 "Using a high oven temperature, you can roast the potatoes with only olive oil and salt.
 When they are golden and crispy, you can then toss them with the olive oil, garlic, and herbs mixture.
 This is the method I prefer for making my batata harra," Jawad explains.
 Ultimately, you’re going for a super crispy texture that will stand up to a bath in a sauce made out of cilantro, garlic, and crushed red pepper.
 Jawad also recommends a squeeze of lemon for that pop of acidity.

 While you’ll likely want to keep these on hand all the time, given their crispy nature, Jawad does not recommend making these ahead of time.
 They’re best fresh out of the oven—and given how easy they are to make and how many other dishes pair perfectly with batata harra, it’s a no-brainer. "[This dish] is perfect to serve as part of a mezze, alongside some hummus, tabbouleh, stuffed grape leaves, and muhammara.
 It’s naturally vegan, gluten-free, and compliments many different main dishes," says Jawad.